replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

 sudo bash install.sh airgap
 ```

 At the end, you should see an `Installation Complete` message.
-Because this instance is an Air Gap, you must create a port forward to access the UI from your workstation in the next step.
+Because this instance is in Air Gap, you must create a port forward to access the UI from your workstation in the next step.

 ![kurl-password](img/kurl-password.png)